criblio/helm-charts/README.md

 To run a distributed instance without specifying a license in your install, go into Cribl Stream's user interface and accept the Free license.
 The Free license allows only one Worker Group.

-If you specify the `config.groups` option, the Leader will be configured as a distributed Leader.
-If you don't, it will be configured as a single instance.
-You can later manually reconfigure it as distributed via Cribl Stream's UI.
+You can configure the Leader as Distributed, by specifying the [`config.groups`](https://docs.cribl.io/stream/deploy-distributed#using-yaml-config-file) option.
+If you don't specify it, the default configuration is Single Instance mode.
+You can later manually reconfigure it as Distributed via Cribl Stream's UI.

 # Upgrading